Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 ```sh
 journalctl -u chirpstack-application-server -f -n 50
 ```
-A successful start of the Network Server will have the following Output in the log file
+A successful start of the As will have the following Output in the log file

 <p align="center">
   <img width="600" height="300" src="https://github.com/sandoche2k/IoTRoam-Tutorial/blob/master/Images/Fig10.png?raw=true">
 </p>

 *For now, if you followed all the above indications.
 You should have a running ChirpStack stack.
-Running the Network Server and Application Server with this configuration should give you access to the web-interface accessible using your Application Server’s IP default port (http://A.B.C.D:8080) or if you are running locally http://localhost:8080*
+Running the Network Server and Application Server with this configuration should give you access to the web-interface accessible using your AS’s IP default port (http://A.B.C.D:8080) or if you are running locally http://localhost:8080*

 ## Verify Communication from RGW->NS->AS Setup